Naturopathic doctors are increasingly sought out because they:

 Today there are approximately 6,000 licensed naturopathic doctors practicing in the U.S. Twenty-three U.S. states and territories currently license NDs.
 Educated and trained in four-year, post-graduate, accredited naturopathic medical colleges, NDs diagnose, prevent and treat acute and chronic illness.
 They restore and help establish optimal health.
 Trained as primary care doctors, NDs can play a central role in reversing the current U.S. chronic disease epidemic.
 Increasingly, they are working in collaboration with conventional medical doctors, and are recognized as a vital part of a patient’s health care team.

 A growing number of prominent health systems, hospitals, and cancer treatment centers now have one or more licensed naturopathic doctors on clinical staff at their facilities.
 Medical doctors who champion naturopathic doctors recognize that NDs can help deliver better health outcomes at lower costs.
-They refer out to and collaborate with NDs both in primary care and in specialized areas including cancer treatment, chronic pain, gastrointestinal disease, diabetes, heart disease and more.
+They are referring out to and collaborating with naturopathic doctors both in primary care and in specialized areas including cancer treatment, chronic pain, gastrointestinal disease, diabetes, heart disease and more.